GRESB/api-docs/source/includes/_reporting-entities.md

 `GET /api/entities`

-Retuns a list of entities accessible by the API user.
+Returns a list of entities accessible by the API user.
 This is a read-only list, used for discovering the ID necessary for all the other asset data related URLs.

 To manage your entities, use the [GRESB portal](https://portal.gresb.com/).